judah4/judah4.github.io/_drafts/top-games-2018.md

 {% include post-styling.md %}

 My top games this year.
 Not necessarily when they were released but when I played them.
-Looking at you DOOM.
 This list is not exactly 5 games anyways.
+I don't think I played many of the super popular games this year, at least I'm not remembering them.
+What even came out this year?

 I listen to a lot of music and game soundtracks so my rankings will also include how often I listen to the soundtracks.